NixOS/rfcs/rfcs/0166-nix-formatting.md

 The items must either be all on the same line, or all on a new line each (with indentation), in which case the semicolon must be on its own line with indentation.
+- The semicolon placement seems inconsistent between bindings and `inherit`s: For bindings it's on the last line of the expression, while for `inherit`s it's on a new line.

+  This is because it's much more common to change items in an `inherit` than other expressions.
+By placing the semicolon on a new line, items can easily be added and removed at the end.

 **Examples**